 Looking for your first job after graduation requires dedication and time in any job market.
 Careful preparation, organizational skills, and a positive attitude are important.
 Ask for help.
-The Office of Career Development and Internships, faculty and advisors in your field, mentors, and work supervisors are excellent sources for information and advice.
+The Oxley Career Education Program, faculty and advisors in your field, mentors, and work supervisors are excellent sources for information and advice.
 Be open to all ideas and be willing to try everything.

 Know What You Want

 No effective job search begins with the statement “I’ll take anything!”
 You must use a targeted approach and know how to position yourself as the best candidate.
 You do not need to plan your entire career, but you should know where you would like to begin.